 ADA and Section 504 of the Rehabilitation Act Grievance Procedure

-If you feel that you have been subjected to unfair or improper treatment due to a disability, you may contact your campus Disability Services Coordinator.
+If you feel that you have been subjected to unfair or improper treatment with respect to a request for a reasonable accommodation due to a disability you may contact your campus Disability Services Coordinator.
 The process and timeline for filing a grievance are as follows:

-The campus Disability Services Coordinator will keep detailed notes as to the date each step of the accommodations grievance process has occurred in order to ensure that the student’s request has been fairly addressed.
-The accommodations grievance process will be fully documented including notes recorded of pertinent discussions.
+The campus Disability Services Coordinator will keep detailed notes as to the date each step of the accommodations or disability grievance process has occurred in order to ensure that the student’s request has been fairly addressed.
+The grievance process will be fully documented including notes recorded of pertinent discussions.

-The campus Disability Services Coordinator will further retain all requests for accommodation, supporting documentation, including the date(s) of the request(s) for academic adjustments or services, the nature of each request, the final determinations and the reason(s) for any denials in the student’s file.
+The campus Disability Services Coordinator will further retain all requests for accommodation, and complaints of discrimination supporting documentation, including the date(s) of the request(s) for academic adjustments or services, the nature of each request, the final determination and the reason(s) for any denials in the student’s file.

 Note: In cases of alleged illegal discrimination based on race, sex, or handicap, the campus Disability Services Coordinator will contact AHED's Compliance Officer prior to advising the student about course of action.